project-oak/rust-verification-tools/docs/about.md

   We also recommend reading
   [the proptest book][PropTest book] that thoroughly explains and documents the `proptest` API that `propverify` is based on.

+- [Profiling Rust verification][Profiling Rust]

+  Formal verification tools push up against Leino's "decidability ceiling": taking the risk of trying to solve undecidable problems in order to create more powerful tools.
+  The cost of this is that sometimes the verifier will "blow up" on some part of your program.

+  This article is about finding the problem code so that you can try to fix it.

+## Articles: Under the hood

 - [Using the `verification-annotations` crate][Using verification-annotations]